 - Update firmware if the vendor offers local updates through the hub.

-Verification steps: after pairing, switch the bulb off and on using the hub.
-If the bulb does not respond within 3–5 seconds, re-pair it.
-Note down power-cycle behaviour; if the bulb defaults to full brightness after a mains cut, add scene memory or a startup rule.
+After pairing, switch the bulb off and on through the hub.
+If it does not respond within 3–5 seconds, re-pair it.
+Watch what happens after a power cut as well; if it comes back at full brightness, add scene memory or a startup rule.

 Common Mistakes to Avoid

 - Buying on price alone.
-Cheap bulbs often lack local control and have poor dimming.
+Cheap bulbs often have poor dimming and no local control.

 - Mixing protocols without a coordinator.
-A Zigbee bulb cannot be controlled directly by a Wi‑Fi hub.
+A Zigbee bulb will not talk directly to a Wi‑Fi hub.

-- Forgetting RF interference.
-Place coordinators away from metal cabinets and other radios.
+- Ignoring RF interference.
+Keep coordinators away from metal cabinets and other radios.

-- Running bulbs on extenders that create multiple networks, then wondering why pairing fails.
+- Running bulbs on extenders that create multiple networks, then wondering why pairing falls over.

-If a bulb refuses to pair, remove power for 10 seconds, put it back into factory reset mode and try again.
-Factory reset methods vary by vendor; check the manual.
+If a bulb will not pair, remove power for 10 seconds, put it back into factory reset mode, and try again.
+Reset methods vary by vendor, so the manual usually matters more than the app here.

 Creating Automation Scenes